particle-iot/docs/src/content/reference/datasheets/b-series/b404-b402-datasheet.md

 #### Features - B402, B404

  * u-blox SARA-R410M-02B or R410M-03 LTE modem (B402, B404)
   * The B402 and B404 have been deprecated, replacement is the B404X.
-See the [Supply Secure FAQ](/reference/product-lifecycle/supply-secure-faq/) for more information.
+See the [Supply secure FAQ](/reference/product-lifecycle/supply-secure-faq/) for more information.
   * LTE Cat M1 module
   * Support for United States, Canada, and Mexico only
   * 3GPP Release 13 LTE Cat M1